chloesuwignjo/calorie-predictor/README.md

 ## NMAR Analysis

-The missingness of the `description` column is not missing at random (NMAR), which means that the chance that a value is missing depends on the actual missing value.
+In this section, we will determine the missingness of the `description` column is.
+If a column is not missing at random (NMAR), the chance that a value is missing depends on the actual missing value.
+If a column is missing completely at random (MCAR), the chance that a value is missing is completely independent of other columns and the actual missing value.
+The missingness of the `description` column is not missing at random (NMAR).
 In this context, the `description` column can be described as NMAR because of the simplicity or familiarity that is associated with that recipe.
-For example, certain simple and straightforward recipes such as scrambled eggs or boiled pasta are so well known that they do not require a description.
+For example, certain simple and straightforward recipes such as scrambled or eggs or boiled pasta are so well known that they do not require a description.
 For these recipes, the contributors trust that the readers are already familiar with the meal so they omit the description.

 ## Missingness Dependency